Junior Turner

-Junior Turner (born September 2, 1988) is a Canadian football defensive lineman who is currently a free agent.
-He most recently played for the Toronto Argonauts of the Canadian Football League (CFL).
+Junior Turner (born September 2, 1988) is a Canadian former professional football defensive lineman who played in the Canadian Football League (CFL).
 He spent the first nine years of his career with the Calgary Stampeders where he won Grey Cup championships in 2014 and 2018.
 He played CIS football with the Bishop's Gaiters.

 Professional career

 Calgary Stampeders

-In the CFL’s Amateur Scouting Bureau final rankings, he was ranked as the 12th best player for players eligible in the 2011 CFL Draft, and seventh by players in the Canadian Interuniversity Sport (CIS).
+In the CFL’s Amateur Scouting Bureau final rankings, he was ranked as the 12th best player for players eligible in the 2011 CFL draft, and seventh by players in the Canadian Interuniversity Sport (CIS).
 Turner was drafted ninth overall in the second round of the 2011 CFL Draft by the Calgary Stampeders.
 He was later signed to a contract with the Stampeders on May 20, 2011.
 He played in nine seasons for the Stampeders where he played in 106 regular season games and recorded 154 defensive tackles, 17 sacks, and one forced fumble.
 He was released by the Stampeders on January 29, 2020.